 In 2000, St. Jude Catholic Church Building Committee needed a president to direct and coordinate the construction of a new Catholic Church in New Lenox.
 Gary accepted the call.
 The new worship space, a $5.6 million project, opened on schedule and within budget on April 13, 2003.

-From 1999 through the present, Gary has served as a Director, Officer, President, and Immediate Past President of the Will County Bar Association.
+From 1999 through the present, Gary has served as a Director, Officer, President, and Immediate Past President of the Will County Bar Association, as well as Chairman of the Real Estate Committee.
 While President, the Association upgraded its computer services, relocated the Association office, implemented continuing legal education seminars for members, and increased membership from four hundred members to slightly short of one thousand members.

 In 2004, Gary became one of the founding, Charter Counselors of the Knights of Columbus, Columbian Squires.
 The Squires are a community service organization targeted to young men from 10-18 years of age.
 The group currently boasts the highest membership total of any Squires organization in the country.

-Gary is also a co-author of portions of the 2003 and subsequent IICLE on Real Estate and has given numerous seminars and lectures on real estate related matters including the Three Rivers Association of REALTORS® Residential Contract, the 4.0 Multi-Board Residential Contract, Anti-Trust Concerns in Real Estate, Short Sales, Foreclosures, Property Disclosures, and various Inspections from Radon to well and septic through general home inspection.
+Gary is also a co-author of portions of the 2003 and subsequent IICLE on Real Estate and has given numerous seminars and lectures on real estate related matters including the Three Rivers Association of REALTORS® Residential Contract, the 4.0, 5.0, 6.0m 6.1, and 7.0 Multi-Board Residential Contracts, Anti-Trust Concerns in Real Estate, Short Sales, Foreclosures, Property Disclosures, Solar Panels, changes in real estate industry standards and various Inspections from Radon to well and septic through general home inspection.